osrf-migration/vrx-wiki/tutorials/Sand_Island_Basic.md

 # Overview

 This tutorial is the "hello world" of running the Gazebo WAM-V model with the associated plugins.
-The model is the base setup, the Sand Island world with a simple environment (wind+waves) and a vehicle-only model and thrust plugin.
+The model is the base setup: the Sand Island world with a simple environment (wind+waves) and a vehicle-only model and thrust plugin.

 A description of the model implementation (hydrodynamics, waves, wind and propulsion simulation) is available at https://github.com/bsb808/robotx_docs/blob/master/theoryofoperation/theory_of_operation.pdf